-This is the climate diagram in Staffordshire.
+This is the climate diagram for Staffordshire.
 The highest average temperatures are in the month of July.
-January is the coolest month, with average minimal temperature reaching 2°.
-The rainiest month is July while the driest month is September.
+January is the coolest month, with the average minimum temperature falling to 2°.
+The rainiest month is July, while the driest month is September.

 Holiday cottages in Staffordshire mix English tradition with culture

 Characterful cottages in Staffordshire remain a firm favourite with visitors to this landlocked county in the West Midlands, with farm houses also making popular bases for a visit to this gorgeous corner of Great Britain.

 The culture of the county

 The largest cities in the county are Lichfield and Stoke-on-Trent, each with a number of fascinating historic sites.
 In Lichfield, for example, you can visit Erasmus Darwin House, the former residence of Charles Darwin’s grandfather.
 The cathedral here dates all the way back to the 7th century.